reddude256/Uworld-Dumper/README.md

 Run ZebFag.exe
 Wait to drivers load
-When it says drivers loaded click F2 to Inject dll Then a Console gonna popup with the latest UWOLRD!
+When it says drivers loaded click F2 to Inject dll Then a Console gonna popup with the latest Uworld!